arurangi/adventura/README.md

 ## About

+Write a program that checks whether a given map is valid, me

 The program must be able to read a given map, check if all elements of the map are valid*, display all sprites on a window, and be able to move the player and collect items before exiting the game.

 The projects demends that we create a game based on a given map that follows certain rues: